 ProjectName above.
-Use the 400 number even if you're in the 500 section.
 Make sure the repository is still marked "Private" and initialize it with a README file.

 Next, go to the Settings tab and select members.
 From here you can add members to your project by typing in their username.
 Add the instructor and the TA as Developers to your project via their pdx.edu e-mail addresses (e.g.